ELI-NP/flash2openPMD/README.md

 See `Convert.ipynb` for the flow of conversion

-The converted file has the extension `.h5`
+The converted file has the extension `.h5` with custom name

 Simulation output from FLASH code.
 <img src="Data/Figure1.png" alt="text" width="800"/>